AutismCare Nepal Society

 1. Detection

-2. Detection of children aged 2-5 for Neurodevelopmental Disorders (NDDs) and Autism Spectrum Disorder (ASD) using tools like Rashtriya Bal Swasthya Karyakram (RBSK) and Social Attention and Communication Surveillance (SACS).
+• Detection of children aged 18 months-9 years for NDDs and autism by Female Community Health Volunteers (FCHVs) using tools like Rashtriya Bal Swasthya Karyakram (RBSK) and Social Attention and Communication Surveillance (SACS).

 • Parent-mediated intervention for Autism Spectrum Disorders in South Asia (PASSPlus): The platform for this collaboration was the development and testing in the UK of a new parent-mediated early intervention for autism; Preschool Autism Communication Therapy (PACT) is a leading example of the kind of autism treatment recommended by UK NICE.